tomharveyuw/touch-scroll-listboxes/README.md

 # touch-scroll-listboxes
-Subclassing Win32 controls to achieve touch-scrollable list boxes
+Subclassing Win32 controls in Clarion to achieve touch-scrollable list boxes (similar to mobile touch scrolling).

 This consists of a class which overrides the default handling for Win32 listboxes and processes the appropriate gesture messages that are built in on Windows 7+.
+Works on touch-enabled laptops, monitors and tablets.

 Usage:
 1) In your core module, before the global map, do this: